-The white branches reach into the winter sky, making a stark contrast to the dark gray trunks of the other forest residents.
 A streak of light among the dreary sameness.
-Like the painted ponies of the Native Americans, the Sycamore tree is an unexpected splash of excitement in the uniform monotones of the commonplace landscape.
+Like the painted ponies of the Native Americans, the Sycamore tree is an unexpected splash of excitement in the uniform monotones of the commonplace landscape

 Platanus occidentalis is the botanical name for the Eastern American Sycamore.
-It is the largest tree that grows east of the Mississippi River.
-Liriodendron tulipifera, the Tuliptree, may grow taller in some instances, but the Sycamore generally has a more massive trunk and will outweigh it in sheer mass.
+It is one of the largest trees that grows east of the Mississippi River.
+Liriodendron tulipifera, the tuliptree may grow taller in some instances, but the sycamore generally has a larger trunk and will outweigh it in sheer mass.
 The large sheets of peeling bark give this tree an unmistakable appearance and they stand out along the riverbanks and lowlands of Eastern North America.

-The European settlers also had many uses for the Sycamore tree.
-It grew quickly, and had a good, strong wood.
-From chopping blocks, wagon wheels, crates and boxes, to paper pulp, the Sycamore quickly became a multi-purpose tree.
-It was one of the first trees purposely planted for commercial harvest.
+The European settlers also had many uses for the sycamore tree.
+It grew quickly and had a good, strong wood.
+From chopping blocks, wagon wheels, crates and boxes, to paper pulp, the sycamore quickly became a multi-purpose tree.
+It was one of the first trees intentionally planted for commercial harvest.

-Another of the common names for Platanus occidentalis is Buttonwood.
+Another of the common names for Platanus occidentalis is buttonwood.
 The name is self-explanatory; it was a favorite wood for making buttons.
 This tree participated in the historical event founding the New York Stock Exchange.
-A group of twenty-four gentlemen gathered under a Buttonwood tree at 68 Wall Street, on May 17th, 1792 and negotiated the terms of the brand new speculative market.
+A group of twenty-four gentlemen gathered under a buttonwood tree at 68 Wall Street, on May 17th, 1792 and negotiated the terms of the brand new speculative market.
 The document that they all signed is known as the Buttonwood Agreement.

 Sycamore trees grow rapidly and are quite striking in the landscape.
 The appeal of quick shade tempts many home-owners.
-Care should be taken to make sure that a Sycamore tree is a good choice for the site one has chosen though.
+Care should be taken to make sure that a sycamore tree is a good choice for the site you have chosen though.
 The roots can heave concrete sidewalks and clog sewer drains.
 The leaves and seed balls are large and can create a mess in high traffic areas.
 To be an asset to the home-owner, these trees need a large yard or acreage to grow best.
-If such a site is available, they will make an outstanding specimen planting and should be considered.
+If such a site is available they will make an outstanding specimen planting and should be considered.

-Deer are usually unwilling to browse on Sycamores unless they are small saplings.
-When planted in a sunny area and given plenty of growing room, it can be a striking addition to one's yard.
+Deer are usually unwilling to browse on sycamores unless they are small saplings.
+When planted in a sunny area and given plenty of growing room, it can be a striking addition to your yard.
 They grow quickly, and can attain an impressive height in just a few years.
 Just make sure that this tree is suitable for the intended space.

-The Sycamore tree tolerates many growing conditions and can succeed in soils that range from alkaline to acid.
+This is a versitile tree that tolerates many growing conditions and can succeed in soils that range from alkaline to acid.
 Soil make-up can be clay, sand or loam.
 Its moisture requirements range from well-drained, to flood-soaked.
 This makes it a tree that thrives in many situations.
 Sycamore trees have good tolerance for drought and can resist salt spray to a moderate extent.
 In other words, they will grow just about anywhere, in just about any environment.

 Male and female flowers are inconspicuous and bloom on the same tree each spring.
 The result is the unique seed ball that is made up of many seeds called achenes.
 Some birds use them for food but they are usually only eaten when the more desirable sources have been consumed.